arkx-app/OdooMatchmaker/replit.md

-# Odoo Matchmaker
+# ERP Matcher

 ## Overview

-Odoo Matchmaker is a B2B matchmaking platform that connects Odoo Partners with potential Clients through an intuitive, Tinder-style swipe interface.
+ERP Matcher is a B2B matchmaking platform that connects ERP Partners with potential Clients through an intuitive, Tinder-style swipe interface.
 The application features a split-personality design with distinct experiences for Clients (who browse and select Partners) and Partners (who create profiles to be discovered).
-The platform uses a playful yet professional approach, combining dating app mechanics with enterprise software credibility to facilitate business connections in the Odoo ecosystem.
+The platform uses a playful yet professional approach, combining dating app mechanics with enterprise software credibility to facilitate business connections in the ERP ecosystem.

 ## User Preferences